ONLINE AUCTIONS FOR STORAGE FACILITIES

 We will charge their credit card a non refundable bidder deposit (aka Our Fee of 10%) + we will also charge them a Buyer's Premium, and send them an invoice to bring to you to retrieve their unit which will be 90% of their bid price.

 This is the amount they will pay you.
-The buyer must contact the facility within 48 hours.
+The buyer must contact the facility within 24 or 48 hours depending on the facility.
 All you need do is collect your balance.

 How much does it cost?